nogibjj/Nakiyah_Assignment6/README.md

 ## Purpose of this project

 ### Project Overview
 This project implements an ETL (Extract, Transform, Load) pipeline that processes data from external public datasets and stores it in a Databricks SQL database.
 The repository uses environment variables and Databricks credentials (stored in an .env file) for secure connection and execution.

+The overall setup of this repository provides a complete end-to-end pipeline for managing data extraction, transformation, loading into Databricks, and executing complex queries.

 ### The key stages of the pipeline are as follows:

 Extract: Data is fetched from a public GitHub repository, split into two DataFrames, cleaned, and saved into CSV files.
 Transform: The CSV files are read into pandas DataFrames, processed, and prepared for insertion into Databricks SQL tables, which includes cleaning and transforming the data formats.
 Load: The cleaned and transformed data is loaded into Databricks SQL tables.
 Complex Query Execution: After the data is loaded, the pipeline allows for running SQL queries.